WFU-HPC/deac-docs/source/cluster-sla.rst

 SU Contributions
 ================

 Researchers that are planning on conducting a significant amount of their work on the DEAC Cluster should purchase Service Units (SUs) as the preferred form of contribution.
 Purchasing SUs offers guaranteed, high priority, and expanded utilization of DEAC Cluster compute resources; increased research job allocation priority is applied for a duration of five years, adjusted annually based on total monetary investment.
-See the :ref:`sec.sla.fs` and :ref:`sec.sla.ul` sections for details on the benefits of contributions.
+See the :ref:`sec.sla.util` and :ref:`sec.sla.ul` sections for details on the benefits of contributions.

 * The HPC Team will work with any researcher, research group, department or party on a case-by-case basis to determine compute resource needs.
 This will determine the number of SUs to be purchased, if any.
 * The most common use case for the purchase of SUs would be for budgeting within grant applications.
 When applying for grants, the HPC Team can work with PIs to come up with cost estimates based on forecasted research needs.